 2. Relying Party Logout Functionality

-RPs supporting HTTP-based logout need to register a logout URL with the OP as part of their client registration.
-The OP renders <iframe src="logout_uri"> in a page with the registered logout URL as the source to trigger the logout actions by the RP.
-Upon receiving a request to render the logout URL in an iframe, the RP clears state associated with the logged-in session, including any cookies and HTML5 local storage.
+RPs supporting HTTP-based logout register a logout URI with the OP as part of their client registration.
 The domain, port, and scheme of this URL MUST be the same as that of a registered Redirection URI value.

+The logout URI MUST be an absolute URI as defined by [RFC3986] (Berners-Lee, T., Fielding, R., and L. Masinter, “Uniform Resource Identifier (URI): Generic Syntax,” January 2005.)
+Section 4.3.
+The logout URI MAY include an application/x-www-form-urlencoded formatted query component ([RFC3986] (Berners-Lee, T., Fielding, R., and L. Masinter, “Uniform Resource Identifier (URI): Generic Syntax,” January 2005.)
+Section 3.4), which MUST be retained when adding additional query parameters.
+The logout URI MUST NOT include a fragment component.

+The OP renders <iframe src="logout_uri"> in a page with the registered logout URI as the source to trigger the logout actions by the RP.
+Upon receiving a request to render the logout URI in an iframe, the RP clears state associated with the logged-in session, including any cookies and HTML5 local storage.

+The RP's response SHOULD include Cache-Control directives keeping the response from being cached to prevent cached responses from interfering with future logout requests.
+It is RECOMMENDED that these directives be used:

+Cache-Control: no-cache, no-store

+Pragma: no-cache

 In the case that the RP is also an OP serving as an identity provider to downstream logged-in sessions, it is desirable for the logout request to the RP to likewise trigger downstream logout requests.
-This is achieved by having the RP serve content in the iframe that contains logout requests to the downstream sessions, which themselves are nested iframes rendering the downstream logout URLs.
+This is achieved by having the RP serve content in the iframe that contains logout requests to the downstream sessions, which themselves are nested iframes rendering the downstream logout URIs.

 If the RP supports OpenID Connect Dynamic Client Registration 1.0 (Sakimura, N., Bradley, J., and M. Jones, “OpenID Connect Dynamic Client Registration 1.0,” November 2014.)
-[OpenID.Registration], it uses this metadata value to register the logout URL:
+[OpenID.Registration], it uses this metadata value to register the logout URI:

 logout_uri

 OPTIONAL.
 RP URL that will cause the RP to log itself out when rendered in an iframe by the OP.
-A sid (Session ID) query parameter MAY be included by the OP to enable the RP to validate the request and to determine which of the potentially multiple sessions is to be logged out.
+A sid (session ID) query parameter MAY be included by the OP to enable the RP to validate the request and to determine which of the potentially multiple sessions is to be logged out.

 It SHOULD also register this related metadata value: